 Peter Hofmann would have been 72 years old on August 22, 2016.
-To remember this remarkable artist, we have added several new photographs and well as Midou Grossman’s appreciation.
+To remember this remarkable artist, we have added several new photographs as well as Midou Grossman’s appreciation.
 READ here.

 To be sure, Peter Hofmann is not forgotten, especially at Bayreuth.
 On August 6, 2016, Friedon Rosen in Der Neue Merker wrote of the opening of Parsifal at the Bayreuth Festival: